McGill University: Outaouais campus

 In 2019, McGill announced the construction of a new campus for its Faculty of Medicine in Gatineau, Quebec, which will allow students from the Outaouais region to complete their undergraduate medical education locally and in French.
 Medical students began using the new facility in August 2020.
 The new facility is located above the emergency room at Gatineau Hospital, part of the Centre intégré de santé et de services sociaux (CISSS) de l'Outaouais, in addition to new offices for the associated Family Medicine Unit for residency training.
 Although the preparatory year for students entering the undergraduate medical education program from CEGEP was initially planned to be offered solely at the McGill downtown campus in Montreal, collaboration with the Université du Québec en Outaouais made it possible to offer the program entirely in Gatineau.

 McGill University Health Centre redevelopment plan

 In 2006, the Quebec government initiated a $1.6 billion LEED redevelopment project for the McGill University Health Centre (MUHC).
 The project will expand facilities to two separate campuses and consolidate the various hospitals of the MUHC on the site of an old CP rail yard adjacent to the Vendôme Metro station.
 This site, known as Glen Yards, comprises 170000 m2 and spans portions of Montreal's Notre-Dame-de-Grâce neighbourhood and the city of Westmount.

 The Glen Yards project has been controversial due to local opposition to the project, environmental issues, and the project's cost.
-The project, which has received approval from the provincial government, was, in 2003, expected to be complete by 2010.
-The new 'campus' has now been completed, and a massive effort of moving units from older hospitals, such Royal Victoria, Montreal Children's, and Montreal General, into the new McGill University Health Centre is underway.